 CONTROL MEAS SURES LAND USE SUITABILITY & MINIMUM FILL LEVEL SF1 Consider for development subject to the controls below.
 No minimum fill level required.
 SF2 Consider for development subject to the controls below.
-For new residential, commercial and industrial release areas, the minimum fill level to be greater than or equal to the 1:100 ARI (average 3FZ recurrent interval) flood event plus projected climate changes allowances for the year 2100 Consider for development subject to the controls below.
-Where possible Emergency Services should be located on land currently flood free during the PMF event.
-SF3a Where practical the minimum fill level should be greater than or equal to the existing climate PMF flood level.
+For new residential, commercial and industrial release areas, the minimum fill level to recurrent interval) flood event plus projected climate changes allowances for the year 2100 Consider for development subject to the controls below.
+Where possible Emergency Services should be located on land currently flood free du SF3a Where practical the minimum fill level should be greater than or equal to the existing climate PMF flood level.
 Consider for development subject to the controls below.
-Council to give consideration on the benefits of using the development during and after a flood emergency.
-SF3b existing climate PMF flood level.
+Council to give consideration on the benefits of using the development during and after SF3b existing climate PMF flood level.
 MINIMUM FLOOR LEVEL FL1 All floor levels to be greater than or equal to the 10 year flood level plus 0.3m.
 FL2 All floor levels to be greater than or equal to the Projected 2050 Flood Planning Level (FPL2).
 FL3 All floor levels to be greater than or equal to the Projected 2100 Flood Planning Level (FPL3).
-FL3a If practical, all floor levels to be greater than or equal to the Projected 2100 Flood Planning Level (FPL3), so that these buildings will be available for accommodation / storage during and after a flood emergency.
-FL4 Floor levels to be as close to the minimum floor level above (FPL2) as practical and not less than the floor level of the existing building being extended if the existing floor level is less that equal to the minimum floor level.
-If the extended weatherproof area exceeds 50% of the existing weatherproof area, the extension is treated as a new building.
-The extended weatherprise is measured as the cumulative area of any previous extensions plus the proposed extension.
-If building is identified as being suitable for voluntary house raising scheme, Council to disconnected the existing building being extended if the existing floor level is less that equal to the minimum floor level.
-If the extended weatherprise is measured as the cumulative area of any previous extensions plus the proposed extension.
-If building is identified as being suitable for voluntary house raising scheme, Council to disconnected the existing building being extended if the existing floor level is less that equal to the minimum floor level.
-If the extended weatherprise is measured as the cumulative area of any previous extensions plus the proposed extension.
-If building is identified as being suitable for voluntary house raising scheme, Council to disconnected the existing floor level is less than the floor level of the existing building being extended if the existing floor level is less than the floor level of the existing building being extended if the existing floor level is less than the floor level of the existing building being extended if the existing floor level is less than the floor level of the existing building being extended if the existing floor level is less than the floor level of the existing building being extended in the existing floor level is less than the floor level of the existing building building building is level of the existing building BUILDING COMPONENTS BC1 Buildings to have flood compatible material below the relevant flood planning level according to development/building type.
-Refer to Flood Proofing Section.
-STRUCTURAL SOUNDNESS SS1 No structural soundness requirements for the force of floodwater, debris & buoyancy.
-Must still comply with Building Code of Australia requirements.
+FL3a If practical, all floor levels to be greater than or equal to the Projected 2100 Flood Planning Level (FPL3), so that these buildings will be available flood emergency.
+FL4 Floor levels to be as close to the minimum floor level above (FPL2) as practical and not less than the floor level of the existing building being ex equal to the minimum floor level.
+If the extended weatherproof area exceeds 50% of the existing weatherproof area, the extension is treated as is measured as the cumulative area of any previous extensions plus the proposed extension.
+If building is identified as being suitable for volunt potential house raising with owner.
+BUILDING COMPONENTS BC1 Buildings to have flood compatible material below the relevant flood planning level according to development/building type.
+Refer to Flood F STRUCTURAL SOUNDNESS SS1 No structural soundness requirements for the force of floodwater, debris & buoyancy.
+Must still comply with Building Code of Australia requirements for the force of floodwater, debris & buoyancy.
 SS2 Engineers report to prove that structures subject to a flood up to the 100 year event can withstand the force of floodwater, debris & buoyancy.
 FLOOD EFFECT FE1 No action required FE2 The flood impact of the development to be considered by Council, with Council having the right to request an engineer's report (see FE3 below) FE3 Engineers report required to prove that the development will not result in adverse flood impact elsewhere EVACUATION/ACCESS EA1 Council to provide information on flood evacuation strategy EA2 Site specific Flood Evacuation Strategy be developed consistent with Council / SES overall Flood Evacuation Strategy.
 EA3a Emergency service site - should have good access up to the PMF and preferably not cut-off from the main residential area(s).
 Council to evaluate suitability of site in this respect.
-EA3b If site to be used during and after a flood emergency (see FL3a above), should have good access up to the PMF and preferably not cut-off from the main residential area(s).
+EA3b If site to be used during and after a flood emergency (see FL3a above), should have good access up to the PMF and preferably not cut-off from LAJN be greater than or equal to the 1:100 ARI ((average uring the PMF event. ------- ----- ----- -------- fter a flood emergency.